 - Receive your award notice from the College of Medicine.

-- Sign the Master Promissory Notes for Federal Direct Stafford Loans and Federal Direct Graduate PLUS Loans.
+- Sign the Master Promissory Notes for Federal Direct Stafford Loans and Federal Direct Graduate PLUS Loans as necessary.

 - Complete a Master Promissory Note for University Loans if applicable.